JavajiPavithra/swift-recognition-of-skin-cancer/README.md

 # swift-recognition-of-skin-cancer
 This project is a web-based image classification system designed to assist in the identification and diagnosis of skin conditions, specifically skin cancer.
 It uses deep learning models built with TensorFlow/Keras and is deployed through a Flask web application.

+To run the code "python main.py"

+Download images for online and upload it.

 How It Works
 User uploads an image.